The Berry phase from the entanglement of future and past light cones: detecting the timelike Unruh effect

 Previous works have proposed interferometry setups to detect the geometric phase (GP) that result from accelerating atoms~\cite{martin11,hu12}.
 In these proposals, the atom in one of the arms of the interferometer is accelerated, whilst in the other arm the atom travels inertially.
-This setup however is impractical as it is difficult to slow down the accelerating atom to precisely match the speed of the inertial atom, in order to eliminate which-path information.
+In this setup one must slow down the accelerating atom to precisely match the speed of the inertial atom, in order to eliminate which-path information.
 This is particularly challenging given that the required acceleration to detect the Unruh effect is on the order of $10^{17}~\text{m/s}^2$.
-That in itself is problematic, as such large acceleration is likely to change the structure of the atom or ionize it.
+That in itself is problematic, as such large acceleration is likely to change the structure of the atom or ionize it. {We also note a proposal to use muonium atoms in Trojan wave packet states as an Unruh-DeWitt detector~\cite{kalinski05}.
 Here we propose an alternative and more practical stationary $\Lambda$-system to measure the Unruh effect by making use of the entanglement between modes in the future and past lightcones.

 A uniformly accelerating observer is most conveniently described as a stationary observer in Rindler coordinates~\cite{rindler60}.
 Here the Unruh effect arises as the result of spacelike entanglement between particles in the left and right Rindler wedges~\cite{unruh76} (Fig.~\ref{fig:lightcone}).
 Specifically, the vacuum state can be written as an entangled state between two sets of modes spanning the left and right Rindler wedges.
 As an accelerating observer is confined to just one of these wedges, tracing out the unobserved modes leads to the prediction that such an observer will see a thermalised vacuum.
-Recently, it has been shown that in theory one could write down the vacuum state similarly as entangled states between modes spanning the future and past light cones~\cite{olson11}.
+Recently, it has been shown that in theory one could write down the vacuum state similarly as entangled states between modes spanning the future and past light cones~\cite{olson11,higuchi17,ueda21}.
 If an observer or detector is confined to a spacetime trajectory in one of these cones, tracing out the unobserved modes again will lead to a thermal vacuum states.
 Here we determine the GP for an observer on one of these trajectories.
 We demonstrate that the GP can be used to measure the timelike Unruh effect with current technology.